-The pricing has been announced for the full model range of the new Nissan LEAF, which now has a 235 mile range.
+The new Nissan LEAF prices has been announced for the full model range, which now has a 235 mile range.

 With first customer deliveries of the New LEAF starting in February 2018, entry-grade Visia models are available from just £21,990, rising to £33,655 for range-topping fully equipped Tekna grade versions.

-The full range pricing below includes the £4,500 Government Plug-in Car Grant which is offered to the lowest emission vehicles.
+The Nissan LEAF prices below includes the £4,500 Government Plug-in Car Grant which is offered to the lowest emission vehicles.

-Nissan claims that the price is up to £1,500 lower than the previous generation LEAF.
+Nissan claims that new LEAF prices are up to £1,500 lower than the previous generation.

 The all-new Nissan LEAF has a 50% increase in range to 235 miles (NEDC) and a 38% increase in power to 150PS compared to the outgoing model.
 It also has new technologies including ProPILOT.